J.C. Bose University of Science and Technology, YMCA: History

 J.C.
 Bose University was established in 1969 as an Indo-German project, a joint venture of the National Council of YMCAs of India, the Government of Haryana and the German Central Agencies for Development Aid, Bonn, Germany.
 It was affiliated to M.D.
 University.
 In 1996 the state government took full control over the college.
 In 2009 it became a university through the YMCA University of Science and Technology Faridabad Act, 2009.
 In 2018 it was renamed to its current name through the YMCA University of Science and Technology Faridabad (Amendment) Act, 2018.

 Campus

 The campus of the J.C.
 Bose University of Science and Technology, YMCA is located in the Faridabad (city comes under National Capital Region (India)).
-(Faridabad-Ballabgarh Industrial complex), on NH-2 about 30 km from New Delhi.
+(Faridabad-Ballabhgarh Industrial complex), on NH-2 about 30 km from New Delhi.

-The Campus has three main buildings, one for MBA and the remaining two for other science and technology courses, plus a Girls' Hostel, Boys' Hostel and a library named Deen Dayal Upadhyay Library.
-There is an auditorium in the MBA block (1st floor), an auditorium cum indoor badminton courts (commonly known as Shakuntalam), a canteen, a café, a stationery shop, an Indian Overseas bank and a Mother Dairy which remains open during university hours.
+The Campus has three main buildings, one for MBA and the remaining two for other science and technology courses, plus a Girls' Hostel and a library named Deen Dayal Upadhyay Library.
+There is an auditorium in the MBA block (1st floor), an auditorium cum indoor badminton courts (commonly known as Shakuntalam), a canteen, a stationary shop, an Indian Overseas bank and a Mother Dairy which remains open during university hours.
 Sports amenities include a basketball court, two badminton courts inside the auditorium, a football/cricket ground and an archery area.
 A free dispensary is also there which opens during university hours.